venkeyRao/pesto-task-manager/README.md

 Task Manager is a simple task management application that allows users to create, update, and delete tasks.
 Users can view a list of tasks and filter them by status.

 This project was created to showcase my full-stack coding and application architecture skills.
 For a detailed assessment and scoring of the project, please refer to Detailed-Report.pdf.
+Note: The assesment report is outdated some of the imporovements suggested in the report has been implemented.

 ## Features